-Pulpotomy is an endodontic procedure that is most often performed on deciduous (baby) teeth.
-This treatment is needed when deep tooth decay reaches the pulp inside of a tooth, causing an infection called pulpitis.
+Pulpotomy is an endodontic procedure that is most often performed on deciduous (baby) teeth and is also known as a baby root canal.
+This dental treatment is needed when deep tooth decay reaches the pulp chamber, the innermost part of a tooth, causing an infection called pulpitis.
+A pulpotomy is a common procedure in pediatric dentistry that involves removing the infected pulp from the crown portion of a child's tooth while keeping the tooth intact and preserving the remaining pulp in the roots.

 Why Pulpotomies Are Needed